Siyamsust/bangla_interactive_book/README.md

-This Arduino code powers an interactive Bangla book using an Arduino board and a DFPlayer Mini MP3 player module.
+This Arduino code is designed to create an interactive Bangla book using an Arduino board and a DFPlayer Mini MP3 player module.
 The system allows users to navigate through different pages and play corresponding audio files for each button press.

+How It Works:

+Initialization:
+The Arduino initializes the DFPlayer Mini and sets up pins for all buttons with internal pull-up resistors.

+Volume Adjustment:
+Users can increase or decrease the volume using dedicated buttons.

+Page Selection:
+Users select a page using page navigation buttons.

+Audio Playback:
+Pressing any of the 12 buttons on the selected page triggers playback of a corresponding audio file.

 Key Components: